Elvis Kamsoba: Career statistics

-A. Includes appearances in the FFA Cup.

-B. Includes appearances in the AFC Champions League.

-C. Includes appearances in the A-League finals.

 International career

 Elvis was eligible to represent both Burundi and Australia.
 On 24 March 2019 he confirmed that he had rejected a call-up to the Burundi national football team.
 Two months later, he accepted a call-up for Burundi's provisional squad ahead of the 2019 Africa Cup of Nations.
 He made his debut on 17 June 2019 in a friendly against Tunisia, as a starter.

-Personal life

-Born in Burundi, Kamsoba moved with his family to a Tanzanian refugee camp when he was four months old.
-He lived there for 11 years before migrating to Adelaide, Australia in 2008.
-Kamsoba's younger brother, Pacifique Niyongabire, currently plays for Valour FC.